All reports are publicly accessible. Please do not include any confidential or personal information in the content of your report.

 When a bug report is filed on webcompat.com we log your IP address, the time at which the bug was filed, and the URI of the bug report.
 This data may be used to investigate potential security issues and spam efforts.
 These logs are only kept for 14 days, after which they are deleted automatically.

-You can find us on Twitter or on the public mailing list email@example.com (archive).
+You can find all contact information on our contact page.
 These are public forums, so please minimize any personal information you choose to share.